Two Types of Composting Methods

-Composting is a well-established and widely accepted approach that involves the decomposition and transformation of organic biomass waste under the action of several microorganisms into humus-like material that has the ability to fertilize crops .
-The conversion of organic composting matter is carried out either in the presence of oxygen (aerobic composting) or in the absence of oxygen (anaerobic digestion).
+Composting Methods are well-established and widely accepted approach that involves the decomposition and transformation of organic biomass waste under the action of several microorganisms into humus-like material that has the ability to fertilize crops .
+The conversion of organic composting matter is carried out composting methods either in the presence of oxygen (aerobic composting) or in the absence of oxygen (anaerobic digestion).

-Due to the increase in waste production from Urban areas and energy consumption by human activities across IHR, anaerobic digestion (AD) technology can be the other alternate practice utilized for organic waste management.
-AD converts organic waste by acidogenic fermentation, hydrolysis, hydrogen-producing acetogenesis, and methanogenesis to bio-energy (biogas) that can be transformed into electric energy and heat energy.
-The biogas recovery promotes sustainable practices bringing out improving sanitation, cost-effective and social benefits by reducing greenhouse gases, and indoor air pollution.
+Due to the increase in waste production from Urban areas and energy consumption by human activities across IHR, anaerobic digestion (AD) technology (composting methods) can be the other alternate practice utilized for organic waste management.
+AD converts organic waste by acidogenic fermentation, hydrolysis, hydrogen-producing acetogenesis, and methanogenesis to bioenergy (biogas) that can be transformed into electric energy and heat energy.
+The biogas recovery promotes sustainable practices bringing out improving sanitation using various composting methods, cost-effective and social benefits by reducing greenhouse gases, and indoor air pollution.

-Composting needs a proper temperature.
-In a cool area it get difficult to make compost.
+Composting using above mentioned composting methods needs a proper temperature.
+In a cool area it gets difficult to make compost using these two composting methods.
 At this moment you can utilize Sadabahar composter vertical garden planter tower.
 The best feature of it is self fertilizing with an inbuilt composter attached with planter that is available at Urban plants.